We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Harder to adjust lighting as plants grow

-If you want to start your garden by seed indoors, but horizontal space is limited, the LED Stack-n-Grow Lights System by Gardener’s Supply Company is a great solution.
-During testing. we loved that this compact, stackable design didn’t take up much floor space, and allowed us to keep counters and other surfaces free, and more importantly, our seedlings thrived under the full-spectrum lighting.
+If you want to start your garden by planting seeds indoors but have limited horizontal space, the LED Stack-n-Grow Lights System by Gardener’s Supply Company is a great solution.
+During testing, we loved that this compact, stackable design didn’t take up much floor space and allowed us to keep counters and other surfaces free.

 Note that it is a bit tricky to adjust the height of the shelves and lighting as your seedlings grow.
 Our tomato plants started growing into the light, and we wished moving the light was as simple as some of the other options on this list (for example, our best overall, the LBW LED Grow Light, which we just had to move the gooseneck arms of the light).
 However, if you are starting seedlings, this isn’t something you’ll need to do too often.